Articles about the future of classic keyboards, membrane keypads and silicone keypads

 Keyboard status quo

-In the status quo, however, input keyboards are absolutely justified and should be used as an alternative or supplement depending on the area of application touch systems and Co. can be viewed.
-Especially in devices with a small number of functions, which at the same time require good visibility and are in constant user interaction, proven input components such as membrane keyboards, silicone switching mats and pushbuttons remain the preferred choice - also in terms of costs.
-Because the financial expense for programming a graphical user interface between man and machine is a not inconsiderable factor.
-The following applies: Often not everything that is technically possible is also economical.
+In the status quo, however, input keyboards are absolutely justified and should be used as an alternative or supplement depending on the area of application touch systems and Co.
+Especially in devices with a small number of functions that require good visibility and are in constant user interaction, proven input components such as Membrane keyboards, silicone keypads and push buttons, the preferred choice – also in terms of cost.
+The financial outlay for programming a graphical user interface between humans and machines is a significant factor.
+It's true that not everything that's technically possible is also economically viable.

 Classic keyboards - Can be used anywhere